MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-kubernetes-tools.md

 The Visual Studio Kubernetes Tools help streamline the development of containerized applications targeting Kubernetes.
 Visual Studio can automatically create the configuration-as-code files needed to support Kubernetes deployment, such as Dockerfiles and Helm charts.
 You can debug your code in a live Azure Kubernetes Service (AKS) cluster using Azure Dev Spaces, or publish directly to an AKS cluster from inside Visual Studio.

 This tutorial covers using Visual Studio to add Kubernetes support to an project and publish to AKS.
-If you are primarily interested in using [Azure Dev Spaces](https://aka.ms/get-azds) to debug and test your project running in AKS, you can jump to the [Azure Dev Spaces tutorial](https://docs.microsoft.com/azure/dev-spaces/get-started-netcore-visualstudio) instead.
+If you are primarily interested in using [Azure Dev Spaces](https://aka.ms/get-azds) to debug and test your project running in AKS, you can jump to the [Azure Dev Spaces tutorial](/azure/dev-spaces/get-started-netcore-visualstudio) instead.

 ## Prerequisites

 To leverage this new functionality, you'll need:

+::: moniker range="vs-2017"

-- The latest version of [Visual Studio 2017](https://visualstudio.microsoft.com/download) with the *ASP.NET and web development* workload.
+- The latest version of [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) with the *ASP.NET and web development* workload.
 - The [Kubernetes tools for Visual Studio](https://aka.ms/get-vsk8stools), available as a separate download.
+-
+::: moniker-end

+::: moniker range="vs-2019"

+- [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019+rc) with the *ASP.NET and web development* workload.

+::: moniker-end

-- [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) installed on your development workstation (that is, where you run Visual Studio), if you wish to build Docker images, debug Docker containers running locally, or publish to AKS.
+- [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows) installed on your development workstation (that is, where you run Visual Studio), if you wish to build Docker images, debug Docker containers running locally, or publish to AKS.
 (Docker is *not* required for building and debugging Docker containers in AKS using Azure Dev Spaces.)

+::: moniker range="vs-2017"

 - If you wish to publish to AKS from Visual Studio (*not* required for debugging in AKS using Azure Dev Spaces):